computerguycj/computerguycj/README.md

 ### Hi there, I'm Christopher - aka @computerguycj 👋

-## I'm a full-stack software engineer.
-I build Desktop, Web & Mobile Apps.
-- 🌱 I’m currently learning Prompt Engineering and AI Agents.
+## I'm an AI Engineer.
 - 📫 You can view my LinkedIn profile at https://www.linkedin.com/in/computerguycj/
 - 🎲 I love playing new strategic board games.
 Power Grid is by far my favorite board game.
-- 🚲 I ride a bicycle for my commute, for exercise, and for fun!
+- 🚲 I ride a bicycle for exercise and for fun!
 - 📘 One of my favorite books is [The Effective Engineer](https://www.effectiveengineer.com/book)
 <br />